Starting with version 9.20, Terminal Service Plus provides an easy to use feature to generate of a free and valid SSL certificate.

 As shown in the screenshot below, you only need to enter your server's public domain name.

-This is the public Internet accessible Domain Name, something like gateway.your-company.com
+This is the public Internet accessible Domain Name, something like gateway.your-company.com.
+You can also enter another domain name or a subdomain name, separated with a comma.
+Example: "server1.example.com,www.server1example.com"

-As explained in the GUI, do not add a protocol prefix and/or a port suffix, just enter the clean domain name.
+As explained in the GUI, do not add a protocol prefix and/or a port suffix, just enter the clean domain name(s).

 The certificate will be generated for this domain name, and it will only be valid on a web page hosted at this domain name.
 If your users connect to your Web Portal using https://server1.example.com:1234, then you must enter "server1.example.com".